MooersLab/latex-voice-in/README.md

 ### Use verbs are prefixes

-- Use the verb "insert" in front of the name for the computer code or equation that I want to insert.
+- Use the verb "insert" before the name of the computer code or equation I want to insert.
 - Use the verb "expand" to expand acronyms.
 - Use the verb "list" to insert a list of items.
 - Use the phrase "url for" to insert the url for a website.